ninelabs/ninelabs.com/_posts/2014-10-23-brickhouse-resources.md

 We worked with Brickhouse to help them discover their voice.
 After working through several exercises, we landed on a casual yet lightheartedly direct way to tell their story.
 We listed out what emotions they wanted their website to evoke from visitors and determined what impression they wanted people to leave with.
 We rolled out a total website redesign, including content, front end design and development, and deployment.

 ## The Outcome
-The new BrickhouseResources.com is bright and clean.
-We used photographs of their team as a background for the top menu bar to elicit a personal connection, and emphasized the personal even more with the slogan "We&rsquo;re People Driven."
-The site drives results, just like Wendy, Larry, and their team.
+The new Brickhouse Resources website is bright and clean.
+We used photographs of their team as a background for the top menu bar to elicit a personal connection, and emphasized the personal even more with the slogan &ldquo;We&rsquo;re People Driven.&rdquo; The site drives results, just like Wendy, Larry, and their team.

-In Wendy&rsquo;s words, "When we hired Nine Labs, our project had stalled out with another firm.
-The team at Nine Labs took the time to understand our brand and our vision.
-They delivered a customized website in the promised timeframe.
-Thanks Nine Labs!